 La Paz has some of the most unusual crossing guards in the world – dancing zebras!
 These friendly striped folks protect pedestrians in busy intersections from the aggressive traffic in the city.
 They’re always up for a photo op or a high five, so if you see a zebra, say hello!

-La Paz can be a great jumping off point for Bolivia’s many attractions, such as the Death Road to Coroico, Tiwanaku, Lake Titicaca, the salt flats, and many mountain treks like Huayna Potosí, but the city itself should not be overlooked.
+La Paz can be a great jumping off point for Bolivia’s many attractions, such as the Death Road to Coroico, Tiwanaku, Lake Titicaca, the salt flats, and some of South America’s best mountain treks like Huayna Potosí, but the city itself should not be overlooked.
 La Paz is truly a place unlike any other!

 Pin this article to your favourite Pinterest board!